bjmyers/flight-app/README.md

 Figure out why second combobox isn't editable in the same way as the first Call API if initial airports is unable to load on startup and warn user Add Logging
+Improve display for final flight
+Input validation on date fields
+Test out using all destinations
+Let the user select any destination